tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/index.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Azure DocumentDB REST API Reference
+# Azure Cosmos DB: DocumentDB REST API Reference
-[Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) is a a globally distributed multi-model databases that supports the document, graph, and key-value data models.
-It supports the [DocumentDB API](https://docs.microsoft.com/en-us/azure/documentd/documentdb-introduction) for creating, querying, and managing resources.
+[Azure Cosmos DB](/azure/cosmos-db/introduction) is a a globally distributed multi-model databases that supports the document, graph, and key-value data models.
+It supports the [DocumentDB API](/azure/documentdb/documentdb-introduction) for creating, querying, and managing resources.
 This article is a reference for the DocumentDB REST API.

 The DocumentDB REST API provides programmatic access to DocumentDB resources to create, query, and delete databases, document collections, and documents.
 To perform operations on DocumentDB resources, you send HTTPS requests with a supported method: `GET`, `POST`, `PUT`, or `DELETE` to an endpoint that targets a resource collection or a specific resource.
 This section contains information about working with resources by using the REST API.